Quantum hall transformer in a quantum point contact over the full range of transmission: Luttinger liquid as a model for the QPC

 \section{Luttinger liquid as a model for the QPC}

-The Luttinger liquid model Eq.~\ref{eq:ham} for the quantum Hall transformer, which is based on the edge charges and currents, was originally justified for a QPC of width comparable to the magnetic length $l_\mathrm{B}$~\cite{chklovskii1998consequences}, however this justification must be modified for the relevant experimental realization~\cite{cohen2023universal} where the QPC is much wider than a magnetic length.
-This is, however, subtle when the filling varies between the values of $\nu_-=1$ and $\nu_+=1/3$ in the middle of the QPC, resulting in a compressible domain wall shown in Fig.~\ref{fig:domain_wall}.
-While a detailed analysis of the low-energy structure based on numerical diagonalization or Chern-Simons theory~\cite{lopez1991fractional} of the QPC is beyond the scope of the current work, for QPC widths smaller than $W\lesssim v_\mathrm{DW}/k_\mathrm{B} T_0$ and $v_\mathrm{DW}/V_\mathrm{bias}$, the domain-wall modes would effectively be gapped on a scale that is larger than the temperature $T_0$ and the applied bias $V_\mathrm{bias}$, scaling with the velocity $v_\mathrm{DW}$ of domain-wall excitations.
-One can then expect the charge dynamics to be dominated by the edges of the QPC (see the SM for more details) such that the Luttinger liquid model is a reasonable description.
+The Luttinger liquid model for the quantum Hall transformer, which is based on the edge charges and currents, was originally justified for a QPC of width comparable to the magnetic length~\cite{chklovskii1998consequences}, however this justification must be modified for the relevant experimental realization~\cite{cohen2023universal} where the QPC is much wider than a magnetic length.
+Though the simulated junction exhibits a wide, clean interface between the $\nu=1$ and $\nu=1/3$ states, a realistic sample inevitably features disorder which reduces this wide junction to a disorder landscape and, with the effect of interactions, leads to localized states that dominate in the vicinity of pinch-off of the QPC.
+For simplicity, we consider here a model of smoothly varying disorder (on the scale of the magnetic length) where such a pinch-off occurs through breaking of percolating paths across the QPC.
+The regime of focus in this work is the single percolating path of electrons that would appear at conductances slightly above pinch-off, which is modeled here as a Luttinger liquid with spatially varying density.
+This picture is consistent with Fig. S3A in Ref.~\cite{cohen2023universal} which shows a robust $G=e^2/2h$ region just above the pinch-off.
+At higher voltages, the clear QHT behavior is replaced by large fluctuations which indicate the presence of multiple percolating modes that are beyond the simple model considered here.
+Multiple experimental techniques should be able to verify this effective QPC model of a wide disordered junction, including scanning acoustic tomography, scanning SQUID devices and microwave impedance microscopy.